 No No, Thank You —The Takeaway

-First thing’s first: showing gratitude is typically thought of as being thankful and wanting to show and return appreciation and kindness.
+First thing’s first: Showing gratitude is typically thought of as being thankful and wanting to show and return appreciation and kindness.
 Sure, many things can make someone happy— from friends and family to a warm bowl of soup— but pausing to appreciate these things is beneficial in more ways than one.
-One study found those who wrote down what they were grateful for each week exercised more, had fewer health complaints, and generally felt better about their lives
+Those who show gratitude tend to report being healthier, and one study found those who wrote down what they were grateful for each week exercised more, had fewer health complaints, and generally felt better about their lives

 Just beware, too much of a good thing can turn bad.
 It is possible to be too grateful, especially when thanking others.
 If someone does a simple favor, no need to thank him or her with a fancy dinner for two — unequal acts of love can lead to feelings of guilt or even resentment.